 Over time, Commons says the HALT/BSSS acronym will become ingrained and help lead to more conscious decisions before you open the refrigerator.

-For a deeper dive into emotional eating triggers and how to identify them, join us on April 30 for a free webinar titled When Emotions Drive Hunger: How to Cope.
+For a deeper dive into emotional eating triggers and how to identify them, check out our webinar titled When Emotions Drive Hunger: How to Cope.

 Meals and snacks done right